 The Ministry of Tourism, Culture, Civil Aviation and its Department of Civil Aviation were informed that the Air Traffic Controllers scheduled to work the 6 a.m. to 12 p.m. shift at the Control Tower of the Philip Goldson International Airport had reported in sick.
-Subsequently, the Department of Civil Aviation has also received indication that some of the Air Traffic Controllers scheduled to work the 12 to 6 p.m. shift had also reported in sick.
+Subsequently, the Department of Civil Aviation has also received indication that the Air Traffic Controllers scheduled to work 12 a.m. to 6 p.m. reported in sick.
 Read the full Operations at Philip Goldson International press release in San Pedro Sun newspaper.

 Chaos at Belize Airports Nationwide as Belize International Airport Shuts Down